 Repeat the exercises in step one, but this time look at your competitors.
 Social intelligence can help you to identify their strengths and weakness in audience interactions - and, of course, their weaknesses present an opportunity for you to step in with content that converts.
 Audit competitor content, too.
 Learn from their best practices - and their poor ones.

-The right tool can also help you dive deep into topics as well as accounts.
+The right tool (for example the Meltwater social listening platform) can also help you dive deep into topics as well as accounts.
 What are the topics that resonate in your space?
 Discover the keywords that have impact, and identify your audience’s favourite topics.
 Detect market trends.
 Look at where you’ve come from, and where you’re going.

 Step 3: Gather the insights

 Loads and loads of data is great, but it’s what you do with that data that really counts.
 Gather the insights from steps 1 and 2 to identify actionable insights to drive your strategy forward.

 Did the keyword and conversation analysis reveal any topics you can truly own?
 It is easy to create the same content as everyone else, but you won’t stand out amongst the noise if that’s all you do.
 There will be bases to cover, yes, but there will also be topics that are relevant to your audience and product, but that no one else really talks about.